 - medical insurance

 Details of the documents required can be found on the internet pages of the relevant German representative office in your home country.
 The German representative office cannot issue a visa until it has received official permission from the relevant government authorities in Germany.
+Some countries require a blocked bank account with a security deposit as proof of financing.
+A blocked account can be set up at the Deutsche Bank or over the service provider Fintiba.

 Nationals of the following states can apply for the necessary study visa after arrival in Germany.
 In this case the Foreigner Registration Authorities ("Ausländeramt") in the area or town where you will be living are responsible for issuing the document.